Andy Harris (politician): Marijuana

+In January 2003, Harris said he opposed legalizing medical marijuana in Maryland, saying that he preferred that the issue be handled at the federal level.

 In 2014, Harris was the leading congressional critic of marijuana decriminalization in the District of Columbia bill, and led efforts in Congress to block decriminalization from taking effect.
-Harris's amendment led to a call from D.C.
-Mayor Vincent Gray to boycott tourism to Harris's district and the boycott of Maryland's 1st congressional district, as well as an online campaign requesting that D.C.-area businesses refuse him service.
+Harris's amendment led to a call from D.C. mayor Vincent Gray to boycott tourism to Harris's district and the boycott of Maryland's 1st congressional district, as well as an online campaign requesting that D.C.-area businesses refuse him service.
 Washington D.C. officials and marijuana activists called Harris's actions unwarranted congressional interference.

 In November 2014, D.C. residents voted to legalize recreational cannabis for adults, with 68% in favor.
 Despite this, Harris said he would use "all resources available to a member of Congress to stop this action".
 On December 9, 2014, congressional leaders announced a deal on a spending bill that included language that would prohibit the D.C. referendum from taking effect.
 Harris said that "the Constitution gives Congress the ultimate oversight about what happens in the federal district."
 He said he believes that cannabis is a gateway drug.

 In 2022, Harris added a provision to the $1.5 trillion spending omnibus package that barred D.C. from legalizing, regulating and taxing the sale recreational cannabis, overriding the will of D.C. voters.
 Democrats opposed Harris's provision, but Republicans sharply opposed attempts to remove the provision.
+In February 2024, amid federal efforts to lower the drug designation of marijuana from a schedule 1 substance to a schedule 3, Harris wrote to the Food and Drug Administration criticizing the agency for not "sufficiently examining the effect of daily marijuana use" and the impact of marijuana use on driving, pregnant women, and children.